bwtaylor33/startupTaylor/README.md

 ### Key features

-- Secure login to save high scores
+- User login for security
-- Leaderboard to compare high scores with other users
-- Describe your key feature
+- Database of books with their page number, genre, and overall review
+- Allows you to rate books and track which books you have read
+- Recommends new books based on friends and your collection of favorite books

 ### Technologies

 I am going to use the required technologies in the following ways.

-- **HTML** - Description here
+- **HTML** - Used for structure.
+Will need separate pages.
+Will have a Resgistry Page, Home Page, Add Book Page, and a Browsing Page
-- **CSS** - Description here
+- **CSS** - Used for decorating each page
 - **React** - Description here
 - **Service** - Description here
 - **DB/Login** - Description here